copier-org/copier/README.md

 Special thanks go to [jpscaletti](https://github.com/jpscaletti) for originally creating `Copier`.
 This project would not be a thing without him.

+Many thanks to [pykong](https://github.com/pykong) who took over maintainership on the project, promoted it, and laid out the bases of what the project is today.

 Big thanks also go to [Yajo](https://github.com/Yajo) for his relentless zest for improving `Copier` even further.